 Site Preparation

 Before chestnuts or any other trees are planted, the planting site should be prepared to receive them.
 If undesirable vegetation exists on the site it should be controlled or eliminated.
-The worst plants to have on a tree-planting site are smooth brome, orchard grass, tall fescue, and alfalfa (and in that order).
+The worst plants to have on a tree-planting site are reed canary, smooth brome, orchard grass, tall fescue, and alfalfa (and in that order).
 If any of these are present the entire area should be completely killed and reseeded to more compatible vegetation.
 A good seed mix would be bluegrass (20 lbs/ac) and Dutch white clover (2 lbs/ac).
 A better mix requiring less mowing (once it’s established) would be turf-type perennial rye grass (10 lbs/ac), and another 10 lbs/ac of fine-leaved fescue (such as creeping red fescue, Chewing’s fescue, or hard fescue, but NOT tall fescue, not even turf-type tall fescue) and Dutch white clover (2 lbs/ac).
 It is better, but not absolutely necessary, for the ground cover to be established before the first tree is planted.

 Selecting Planting Material

 As discussed earlier, hardy Chinese chestnuts (or hybrids with Chinese) from northern sources are the only chestnuts that should be considered for commercial planting in Iowa.
 They should only come from reputable sources, and they should have superior genetics for commercial purposes: hardiness, blight resistance, nut size and quality, and productivity.
 There are a lot of nurseries out there eager to sell you chestnuts with mediocre or poor quality.
 Avoid them.
-Consult the Appendix for good nursery sources.
+Consult the Appendix C for good nursery sources.
 One choice you will have to make is whether to plant seedlings or grafted trees.
 My recommendation is to plant seedling trees with superior genetics.
 Grafted trees have multiple, serious problems, and at best, they perform poorly in Iowa.
 Seedling trees with superior genetics will produce nuts just as good (and often better) as the best grafted trees, but they will produce a lot more of them.
 Grafted trees always grow with lower vigor than seedlings, so even though they may begin bearing a year or two earlier than seedlings, the seedlings quickly catch up, and then surpass grafted trees in productivity – and that gap just keeps getting wider as time goes on.
 On average, grafted trees will grow with around 25% or 30% of the vigor of a seedling, and that is just counting the ones that survive!
-Grafted trees suffer from what it called “delayed graft union failure.”
-What this means is that the tree may appear to be healthy (but slow-growing) for 5 or 10 or even 15 years, and then die suddenly, for no apparent reason.
-In Iowa and other northern areas, this may happen to 50% to 70% of grafted trees, depending on the cultivar.
-And remember, the rest of the trees will be growing with less than 1/3 of the vigor they should have.
-You cannot do this profitably!
-Grafted trees are good for one thing, and one thing only: they can produce superior seedlings.
-So, use grafted trees if you want to breed your own seedlings, but use superior seedlings for nut production.
+(See Figures 4 & 5) Grafted trees suffer from what it called “delayed graft union failure.”
+What this means is that the tree may appear to be healthy (but slow-growing) for 5 or 10 or even 15 y

-As of 2016, the chestnut cultivars with a long track record of producing seedlings that grow up into profitable chestnut trees include ‘Qing’ (pronounced “ching”), ‘Gideon’, ‘Peach’, ‘Auburn Super’, and ‘Mossbarger’.
+As of 2026, the chestnut cultivars with a long track record of producing seedlings that grow up into profitable chestnut trees include ‘Qing’ (pronounced “ching”), ‘Gideon’, ‘Peach’, ‘Auburn Super’, and ‘Mossbarger’.
 There are probably many other good, but unproven parent trees as well.
 Some chestnuts to avoid include Japanese, European, and Japanese X European hybrids (especially the cultivar ‘Colossal’).
 The Dunstan hybrids should also be avoided in Iowa.
 They are marginally hardy in zone 6a and absolutely unsuited to zone 5 and farther north (all of Iowa).
-Chinese X American chestnut hybrids may be the only option for zone 4b, and are probably the best to plant in zone 5a.
+Chinese X American chestnut hybrids may be the only option for zone 4b, and may be the best to plant in zone 5a.
 Hybrids are more variable than pure Chinese, especially in terms of nut size and blight resistance.
 It is important to choose sources known to produce nuts of marketable size – 5 grams or larger.

 Planting, Spacing, and Thinning

 Much is written elsewhere about tree planting, and there is no need to repeat it all here.
 There are a few points worth emphasizing: Nursery stock should be planted in the field at the same depth it grew in the nursery.
 Planting too deep is the most common fatal mistake in tree planting.
 Even 1/2 inch deeper than nursery depth may be fatal to the chestnut seedling.
 The planting hole should be large enough to accommodate the root system without bending or crowding the roots.
 It is better to prune back the roots than to bend or crowd them in the hole.
-Backfilled soil should be firmed around the roots to eliminate air pockets, but without compacting the soil or mashing the root system.
+Back filled soil should be firmed around the roots to eliminate air pockets, but without compacting the soil or mashing the root system.

 According to the literature, Chinese chestnuts have a mature height and spread of 40’.
 It may take 20, 30, or even more years for the trees to reach this size, so if you start out planting at this spacing you will have a lot of empty, unproductive space for a lot of years.
 A sensible alternative is to start out with a more dense spacing, such as 20’X20’.
 About the time the trees begin bearing heavily at 10-12 years old they will have nearly filled up the growing space in the planting.
 Later, as the trees begin to crowd, every other row can be removed.
 After another 5 or so years, every other remaining tree can be removed, and the “final” 40’X40’ spacing will be achieved.
-Probably another thinning to 80’ X 80’ will need to happen some 40 to 60 years down the road, and a final thinning to 160’ X 160’ may be needed in several hundred years.
+Probably another thinning to 80’ X 80’ will need to happen some 40 to 60 years down the road, and a final thinning to 160’ X 160’ may be needed in 500 to 600 years.

 Post Planting Care and Maintenance